nightscout/trio-docs/docs/configuration/migration/aaps-migration.md

 - - -

-## What to Expect in Your First 24 Hours
+## What to Expect After Your First 24 Hours

 A full day on Trio!
 Congratulations!
 Here's what to look for: